chiangbing/candybox/README.md

 ```bash
 $ ./imp_data.sh <inputdir> [tablelist]
 ```
-if `tablelist` is abset, all sub-directory names in `inputdir` is used as tables.
+if `tablelist` is absent, all sub-directory names in `inputdir` is used as tables.